If you’re applying for college, you’re likely to hear a lot about the FAFSA, but what’s it all about?

 3. The application window starts Oct.
 1

 Since 2016, the FAFSA may be filed starting on Oct.
 1. Access to the form is available at 12:01 a.m. that day, and because some grants and scholarships are distributed first come, first served, the sooner you file, the better.
 The farther away from Oct.
 1, the less opportunities for grants and scholarship awards there are because those funds run out quickly!

 4. You use tax info from two years prior

 You’ll need tax information to complete the FAFSA.
 Students filing the FAFSA should use their (or their parents’, if appropriate) federal tax return for two years prior, i.e. if filing for the 2020-2021 FAFSA, you would use the 2018 tax return.
 The Internal Revenue Service offers a Data Retrieval Tool to help students and families get the tax information they need for the FAFSA.

 5. It’s not as scary as it seems

 Even if it shares the same month as Halloween, the FAFSA isn’t all that scary.
 The form will tell you exactly what you need in order to fill it out.
 And, if you still have trouble, don’t hesitate to stop by the Spalding financial aid office, which takes walk-ins and can help you through it.

-Kentucky’s FAFSA is distributed on a first-come, first-served basis, so filing as soon as possible is imperative.
+Kentucky’s grants awarded based on FAFSA are distributed on a first-come, first-served basis, so filing as soon as possible is imperative.
 Funds for “free money” (your grants, scholarships, etc.) are the first to go and are usually depleted by January.
 It is easier than ever to fill out the FAFSA, and it only takes about 45 minutes the first time you file and about 30 minutes in subsequent years.
 So, this Oct.
 1, sit down with your favorite scary movie, candy bar and pumpkin-spiced snack, and get it done.